darktable-org/luadocs/content/lua.api.manual/darktable/darktable.preferences.md

 `table`

 Lua allows you to manipulate preferences.
-Lua has its own namespace for preferences and you can't access nor write normal darktable preferences.
+Lua has its own namespace for preferences and you can't write normal darktable preferences.
 Preference handling functions take a _script_ parameter.
 This is a string used to avoid name collision in preferences \(i.e namespace\).
 Set it to something unique, usually the name of the script handling the preference.